How to Start an E-Commerce Business: Your Complete Guide

 payment systems.

 • Payment Systems: A vital component to consider is the payment system for your shopping cart.
-In fact, you need to set up a payment gateway and merchant account to accept payments from customers.
+You must set up a payment gateway and merchant account to accept customer payments.

 • Mobile-Friendly Website and Storefront